 Day 01: Arrival in kathmandu

-Upon arrival at Kathmandu International Airport transfer to your hotel in Kathmandu or Bhaktapur.
+When you arrive at kathmandu airport, we pick up from airport to Hotel in Kathmandu.
 A short briefing will follow concerning the necessary formalities and your Annapurna Circuit trek itinerary.
 Depending upon your arrival time you may spend free time visiting nearby sanctuaries or resting.

 Day 02: Sightseeing / Cultural Day in Kathmandu Valley